 These demographic, economic, and cultural forces have created a marketplace that is fragmented.
 And the average consumer base is representative of increasingly diverse subsets of consumers with distinct needs who have increasingly distinct competitive options to address those needs.

 Demographics by themselves do not tell the entire story.
-So, we looked deeply at consumer behaviors.
-Specifically, we looked for changes or insights across four broad behavioral aspects of the consumer: How they spend money, how they occupy their time, where they go, and what matters to them.
+So, we looked deeply at consumer behaviours.
+Specifically, we looked for changes or insights across four broad behavioural aspects of the consumer: How they spend money, how they occupy their time, where they go, and what matters to them.

 In our analysis, we applied demographic and geographical lenses to see if there are, in fact, changes in modern consumer behavior as compared to the past, and how these changes measure up to marketplace axioms.

 Since 2005, total retail spending in the United States has risen by about 13 percent to around US$3 trillion annually.
 The retail market has been growing and continues to expand.
 In fact, in 2017, retail grew a healthy 2.3 percent.25 However, per capita retail spending remained flat for the most part of the period, meaning that population growth, rather than greater spending per person, was the primary driver of the increase in spending.26

 Also, surprisingly, the share of wallet data over a 20-year period reveals relatively consistent spending across most consumer categories.
 Food, alcohol, furniture, food away from home, and housing all constitute roughly the same percentage of the consumer’s wallet today as they did in 1997.
 Even entertainment, a category where one might expect to see an increase in experience-driven spending, was basically flat.
 In fact, for consumers under 30, spend on entertainment declined from 5 percent to 4 percent of the total wallet.27